Gennett homers to help Mahle, Reds beat Padres 7-2

 Gennett, who on Tuesday won his second NL Player of the Week Award in May, hit his 11th homer to center field leading off the fifth off reliever Robbie Erlin to give the Reds a 5-0 lead.
 Travis Jankowski made a futile leaping attempt at the ball as it cleared the fence.

-Center fielder Billy Hamilton was shaken up when he slammed into the fence trying to track down Freddy Galvis’ two-run triple with two outs in the ninth.
-The ball hit off the heel of his glove just before he hit the fence and then the ground.
-He was able to flip the ball to right fielder Scott Schebler.

-Tyler Mahle, a 23-year-old right-hander, pitched five scoreless innings for the win and doubled for his first career extra-base hit.
+Mahle, a 23-year-old right-hander, pitched five scoreless innings for the win and doubled for his first career extra-base hit.
 Mahle (4-6) allowed five hits, struck out five and walked two.
-Michael Lorenzen earned his first save by pitching four innings.

 Lockett (0-1), a 24-year-old right-hander, lasted 3 2-3 innings in his major league debut.
 He allowed four runs and four hits, walked five and struck out two.
 He was recalled from Triple-A El Paso, where he was 2-5 with a 5.31 ERA.
 He was starting in place of Joey Lucchesi, who is on the disabled list with a strained right hip.